clemdesign/grav-plugin-adsense/README.md

 [adsense adid="my-id"][/adsense]
 ```

-It look for the adsense bloc with unique ID  `adid` in the configuration list and show the Ad.
+It look for the adsense bloc with unique ID  `adid` in the configuration list `page_ads` and display the Ad.

 - Using specific Adsense informations